-Toronto is embarking on the largest and most significant stormwater management program in the city’s history.
+Toronto is working on the largest and most significant stormwater management program in the city’s history.
 With an overall budget of more than $3 billion, this program will greatly improve the water quality in the Lower Don River, Taylor-Massey Creek and along Toronto’s Inner Harbour by keeping combined sewer overflow out of our waterways through the upgrading of technology and capacity to capture, transport and treat it.
 Construction is well underway.
 More information about each individual project can be found on the project overview page.

 In 1987, the International Joint Commission identified Toronto’s waterfront as one of 43 polluted “Areas of Concern” in the Great Lakes Basin, largely because of impaired water quality and sediment conditions in the Don River and Inner Harbour.